-You can find more information about PIEs on the Inland Revenue website ird.govt.nz (search for 'PIE for investors').
+You can find more information about PIEs on the Inland Revenue website ird.govt.nz (search for 'PIEs').
 We and the Supervisor do not take any responsibility for your taxation liabilities.
 You should seek your own independent professional advice as to your particular tax position.